College students are heading back to campus across the U.S., but one of the first lessons they may face is in sexism or racism.

 What can colleges and universities do to combat issues of violence and discrimination across university campuses?

 Training and Development: Many institutions hold a variety of trainings geared toward educating the campus community on issues of sensitivity and awareness on campus.
 Trainings can be specific to a specific cultural group (i.e. race, gender, LGBTQ, religion, etc.) or all inclusive.
-Most are housed in the Human Resources department, Multicultural/Intercultural/
+Most are housed in the Human Resources department, Multicultural/Intercultural/Diversity/Equity office, or Counseling Center.
+Whatever the topic or wherever it is held, training on issues of sensitivity and awareness is always a good practice.

 Zero-Tolerance Policies: A strong zero-tolerance policy can always strengthen a campus' stance against violence and discrimination.